hina-ghani/Data-Analysis-using-Excel/README.md

 Before analysis, data cleaning was performed to ensure accuracy.
 This involved removing duplicates, handling missing values and inconsistencies.

-### To learn more about the step wise solution of this case study and the insights provided from it, click the link below to read my article.
+<strong>To learn more about the step wise solution of this case study and the insights provided from it, click the link below to read my article.

 https://medium.com/@hinaaaghani/market-analysis-using-excel-codex-energy-drink-dc7d4ca94569#42eb